X-PLUG/Multi-LLM-Agent/README.md

 <img src="assets/concept.png"  width="70%">

-A conceptual comparison of  traditional single-LLM agent framework (top) and  $\alpha$-UMi (bottom).
+A conceptual comparison of  traditional single-LLM agent framework (top) and  alpha-UMi (bottom).

 </div>

-$\alpha$-UMi is a Multi-LLM collaborated agent for tool learning.
+α-UMi is a Multi-LLM collaborated agent for tool learning.
 It decomposes the capabilities of a single LLM into three components, namely planner, caller, and summarizer.
 For each step of agent execution.
 The planner generate a rationale for the current step based on the state of the system and selects the caller or summarizer to generate downstream output.
 The caller is directed by the rationale and responsible for invocating specific tools to interact with.
 The summarizer is guided by the planner to craft the ultimate user answer based on the execution trajectory.

 <div align="center">
 <img src="assets/framework.png"  width="95%">

-An illustration of how $\alpha$-UMi works to complete a task.
+An illustration of how α-UMi works to complete a task.
 </div>

 ## Spotlight